 You can make many other adjustments to the image-such as changing the brightness, contrast, and aspect ratio-using the projector's menu system.
 See Chapter 4 for more information.

 Focusing and Zooming Your Image

-Rotate the focus ring to sharpen the image.
+Rotate the focus ring to sharpen the image, and the zoom ring to reduce or enlarge the image.